amitkumardube/terraform/README.md

 <b>Getting started with terraform</b>

 <b>What is Terraform</b>
 <p>Terraform is a IAC(infra as code) tool written in golang for building, changing, and versioning infrastructure safely and efficiently.
 With Terraform we can provision infra through code/software to achieve consistent and predictable environments.
-With Terraform one can support hybrid infra.</p>
+With Terraform an organization is not locked with one cloud provider and can opt for hybrid cloud infra.</p>
 <p>Documentation - https://www.terraform.io/intro/index.html </p>

 <b>What is Terraform CLI</b>